-Your personal data can only be accessed by TU Delft staff who are directly or indirectly involved with student administration.
-In some cases, it can also be accessed by supervisory authorities, such as the police and judiciary, the education inspectorate and the Tax and Customs Administration.
+Your personal data can only be accessed by those TU Delft employees who need access to the personal data for the performance of their duties.
+These are, for example, employees who are directly or indirectly involved in the student administration and in some cases also by supervisory authorities, such as the police and judicial authorities, the education inspectorate and the tax authorities.
 TU Delft can also transmit any personal data you have provided to DUO, to the Municipality of Delft, and to the Immigration and Naturalisation Service (for the Municipality of Delft, mainly for statistical or scientific purposes).
 In the case of a joint degree programme, your personal data may be shared with another university.
 Due to the nature of their work, lecturers are involved in various aspects of education (including the organisation of education).
 As a result, they have access to students' examination and degree audit results.

-Your personal data is also held in, for example, Brightspace (the successor to Blackboard), in the records of conversations with student counsellors and university psychologists, in the Campus Card management system, in your registration at X and at the Library.
+Your personal data is also held in, for example, Brightspace, in the records of conversations with student counsellors and university psychologists, in the Campus Card management system, in your registration at X and at the Library.
 Your personal data is held in Brightspace mainly for the purpose of communicating with you.
 Access to your personal data is limited to situations in which this is strictly necessary (such data will often be anonymised prior to use).
 Student teaching assistants are considered as employees, also for Brightspace.